 The enacted main rate of corporation tax was reduced from 20% to 19% from 1 April 2017 and 17% from 1 April 2020.
+In the Finance Act 2020 it was announced that the enacted reduction in the main rate of corporation tax effective 1 April 2017 would not take place however this change was not enacted as at the balance sheet date.
 These changes do not have a material effect on these financial statements.

-The Group's future tax charge could be affected by numerous factors including, but not limited to, the UK's triggering of Article 50 and any future consequences of the UK leaving the European Union, the UK's proposal to amend the tax rules relating to the utilisation of brought forward losses and any tax reforms adopted from the OECD's BEPS actions such as those in relation to the deductibility of interest, anti-avoidance or transfer pricing.
+The Group's future tax charge could be affected by numerous factors including, but not limited to, any future consequences of the UK leaving the European Union and any tax reforms adopted from the OECD's BEPS actions such as those in relation to the deductibility of interest, anti-avoidance or transfer pricing.
 No quantification of these changes is currently possible due to uncertainty around when any currently proposed rules will be enacted or effective.